himajin-dev/sample-ts-project/README.md

 # sample-ts-project

-This is a sample TypeScript project using npm hosted at GitHub Packages.
+This is a sample TypeScript project using npm package ([`@himajin-dev/sample-npm-package`](https://github.com/himajin-dev/sample-npm-package)) hosted at GitHub Packages.

 ## Setup